 Among the top barriers for clubs is funding to balance operating costs and to ensure the burden of cost is removed from participants.

-Almost half of all clubs surveyed (37) indicated that they need support for their finances (including sponsorship) in order to continue to be sustainable, but also to keep costs down for participants).
-Of those respondents who lease/hire had challenges retaining or recruiting volunteers but despite this had managed to increase or retain their volunteer base however reported a decrease in volunteer numbers facilities, 8% had received increases to hire and lease fees in the last five years.
+Almost half of all clubs surveyed (37) indicated that they need support for their finances (including sponsorship) in order to continue to be sustainable, but also to keep costs down for participants.).
+Of those respondents who lease/hire facilities, 8% had received increases to hire and lease fees in the last 5 years.